-The increase for the MobilAid category comes from new measures and services introduced in 2020 as part of our circular economy programme.
-Repair, reuse and recycling reduce the consumption of resources and ${\rm CO_2}$ emissions.
+Mobile Aid: The increase in CO2 savings in this category comes from new measures and services introduced in 2021 as part of Swisscom's circular economy programme because the repair, reuse and recycling of mobile devices reduce the consumption of resources and CO2 emissions.

-Swisscom separates the categories of e-commerce and "dematerialisation".
+Swisscom separates the categories of e-commerce and 'dematerialisation'.
 In both categories a rebound effect can be observed, which - as investigations in the year under review show - is due to the increased return of goods and the corresponding increase in freight traffic.
 The impact of the rebound effect is taken into account, which reduces the savings accordingly.